 Furthermore, Adderall addiction can cause symptoms of several mental health conditions including depression, anxiety, and panic disorder.
 Whether these symptoms will develop into a diagnosable condition depends on the individual, the length of Adderall abuse, and one’s experience with Adderall addiction treatment.

-Behavioral therapies have been shown to be the most effective treatment option for addiction to prescription stimulants like Adderall.
+Behavioral therapies have been shown to be the most effective treatment option for addiction to prescription stimulants.
 There are currently no medication-based treatment options for Adderall addiction.